changwmyung/al-folio/_members/3_students_gibeomsim.md

 I’m Gi Beom Sim and master’s degree cadidate in computational chemistry.
 I'm studying the electrochemical catalyst combining chemistry with computing technology.
 Recently, greenhouse gas emission problem and methodology of calculation is my interest.
-I'd like to devote fundamentally solving greenhouse gas emission issues with advanced development of catalyst and understanding the chemical problems involved.
+I'd like to devote fundamentally solving this issues with advanced development of catalyst and understanding the chemical problems involved.

 According to the flow, my research goals are as below.